CDRT/mk_docs/docs/guides/lbct/index.md

-# Lenovo BIOS Certs Tool and Module
+# Lenovo BIOS Certificate Tool and Module

 ## Overview

-The Lenovo BIOS Certs Tool and Module is a PowerShell-based solution for working with certificate-based BIOS authentication on supported Lenovo commercial PC products.
+The Lenovo BIOS Certificate Tool and Module is a PowerShell-based solution for working with certificate-based BIOS authentication on supported Lenovo commercial PC products.

 ## Installing

-The Lenovo BIOS Certs Tool and Module package can be installed directly from the PowerShell Gallery.
+The Lenovo BIOS Certificate Tool and Module package can be installed directly from the PowerShell Gallery.

 ```powershell
 Install-Module 'Lenovo.Bios.Certificates'